 - Never share your financial or personal information with anyone who contacts you.
 Government agencies will never call, text, message you on social media, or email to ask for your Social Security, bank account, or credit card number.
 In fact, no matter who they say they are, don’t give out that information.
-Once a scammer has your information, they can steal money from your account, or your identity.
+Once a scammer has your information, they can drain money from your accounts, or steal your identity.

 - Don’t pay for a list of government grants — and don’t pay any up-front fees.
-The only place you can find a list of all available federal grants is at grants.gov.
+The only place to find a list of all available federal grants is at grants.gov.
 And that list is free.
 No government agency will ever contact you to demand that you pay to get a grant.
-And no government agency will ever ask you to pay with a gift card, cash reload card, by money transfer, or with cryptocurrency.
+And no government agency will ever ask you to pay with cash, a gift card, a cash reload card, by wire transfer, or with cryptocurrency.
 Not for a grant, and not ever.

 - If you paid a scammer, act quickly.
 If you think you’ve sent money to a government impersonator like one of these grant scammers, contact the company you used to send the money.
 Tell the gift card, money transfer, or cryptocurrency company that it was a fraudulent transaction.
 Then ask them to reverse it.